jingssrs/pfs_co_fa/README.md

    + raTel [deg.]
    + decTel [deg.]
    + TileID [Unique value in the whole survey]
-3. **Data Preparation**: Collect and preprocess the list of cosmology targets, calibration targets, and ancillary targets.
+3. **Data Preparation**: Collect and preprocess the list of cosmology targets, calibration targets, and ancillary targets into .ecsv format file.
    + ObjectID (unique)
    + R.A. [deg.]
    + Dec. [deg.]